 3b If the received signal is within the correct range this message is shown while the signal level is evaluated.
 The progress bar will fill to the right while the receiver is measuring SET OH 4.
 When the signal level has been measured the screen displays the OH signal level set at 100% and the OH CAL value SET OH 100 OH CAL 83 5.
 You can now use the Volume UP and DOWN arrow keys to adjust the calibration value if required.
 Each key press changes the OH CAL value by 1 6.
-After 2 seconds of no key presses the screen changes back to the normal measuring screen and the new OH calibration is applied and saved.
-This new open hatch calibration value will be saved into memory and retained even while the receiver is turned off or the batteries are removed.
+After 2 seconds of no key press to the normal measuring screen is applied and saved.
+This new open hatch calibratio memory and retained even whil or the batteries are removed. es the screen changes back and the new OH calibration n value will be saved into e the receiver is turned off